pspete/psPAS/docs/collections/_commands/New-PASAccountObject.md

 ```

 ## DESCRIPTION
-Provide paameter values to return hashtable strucured to be used as input for add account operations.
+Provide parameter values to return hashtable structured to be used as input for add account operations.

 ## EXAMPLES